Working for RBH

 A more agile, performance focused workforce supports this aspiration and by giving our colleagues increased flexibility in terms of when and how they work their contracted hours, this enables them to further contribute to our success.

-Agile working fully supports our corporate values and in particular listening and responding to the needs of our members, tenants and employees.
-Our Agile Working Strategy recognises that work is not a place that people go to but a value that they deliver.
+This smart working fully supports our corporate values and in particular listening and responding to the needs of our members, tenants and employees.
+Our smart working approach recognises that work is not a place that people go to but a value that they deliver.

 We're a living wage employer and we have been assessed as a Disability Confident Employer by Jobcentre Plus, recognising our adoption of a proactive approach to employing disabled people.

 Any disabled person meeting the essential requirements of the job profile will be guaranteed an interview; final selection will be on merit.
 We also proactively use "Access To Work" to assist us in making reasonable adjustments for new employees who are disabled and those who have become disabled during their employment.